The Southern African Clothing & Textile Workers Union Bursary South Africa 2018 – 2019

 - Students that are studying part-tome or via correspondence: affidavit stating your employment/ unemployment status (and if employed, a recent payslip),

-- If you are a child dependent: complete and submit the Application form to join SaSU (pdf).
+- If you are a child dependent: complete and submit the SaSU Application Form (pdf)

-The complete application form and supporting documents must then be submitted via one of the following methods:
+The complete application form and supporting documents must then be submitted to SACTWU Bursary Department, via one of the following methods:

 1) Hand delivered: